MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-source-mysql-database-change-data-capture.md

 - Access to the Fabric **premium workspace** with **Contributor** or higher permissions.
 - Access to an instance of Azure Database for MySQL - Flexible Server.
+- Your MySQL database must be publicly accessible and not be behind a firewall or secured in a virtual network.

 ## Set up MySQL DB

-The Messaging Connector for Eventstream uses the Debezium MySQL connector to capture changes in your Azure Database for MySQL database.
+The connector uses the Debezium MySQL connector to capture changes in your Azure Database for MySQL database.
 You must define a MySQL user with permissions on all databases that the Messaging Connector monitors.

 1. At the `mysql` command prompt, create the MySQL user: